-Mortgage Attack recommends finding reasons and ways to attack the lender and lender’s agents for injuring the mortgagor (home loan borrower).
+Mortgage Attack recommends finding reasons and ways to attack the lender and lender’s agents for injuring the mortgagor (you, the home loan borrower).
 See the Defend topic for reasons why.

 A competent strategy for using the examination report effectively has emerged over the years.
 We discuss it in the following paragraphs.

-After completion of the mortgage examination, the borrower should write a Notice of Grievance to the servicer and original lender or owner of that lender’s liabilities, and demand correction of each injury.
-The Real Estate Settlement Procedures Act and Regulation X explains the procedure in detail.
+After completion of the mortgage examination, you, the borrower, should write a Notice of Grievance to the servicer and original lender or owner of that lender’s liabilities, and demand correction of each injury.
+The uniform Security Instrument requires it, and the Real Estate Settlement Procedures Act and Regulation X explain the procedure in detail.

-If the lender and servicer do not perform as required and to the satisfaction of the mortgagor, then the mortgagor should file a written complaint with the Consumer Financial Protection Bureau (CFPB).
-The mortgagor might also bring in a competent attorney to assist in negotiating a settlement.
+If the lender and servicer do not perform as required and to your, the mortgagor’s, satisfaction, then you should file a written complaint with the Consumer Financial Protection Bureau (CFPB).
+You might also bring in a competent attorney to assist in negotiating a settlement.

-If the lender and servicer still won’t correct the injuries, the mortgagor should obtain a competent attorney’s assistance in preparing and filing (complaint, counter-complaint, or cross-complaint) against the injuring parties, including the original lender and whoever owns that lender’s liabilities.
+If the creditor and servicer still won’t correct the injuries, you, the mortgagor, should obtain a competent attorney’s assistance in preparing and filing a pleading (complaint, counter-complaint, or cross-complaint) against the injurious parties, including the original lender and whoever owns that lender’s liabilities.
 We do not recommend that mortgagors unskilled in this type of litigation attempt to do battle against their adversaries in court by themselves.

-The adversary will often settle soon after the mortgagor files the lawsuit because bankers and their lawyers know the courts (judges and juries) have the duty to redress the borrower’s injuries, and might award substantial compensatory and punitive damages plus legal fees and costs to the mortgagor.
+The adversary will often settle soon after you the mortgagor file the lawsuit because bankers and their lawyers know the courts (judges and juries) have the duty to redress your injuries, and might award substantial compensatory and punitive damages plus legal fees and costs to you.

-Now, compare this in your mind to what a mortgagor would have upon winning a foreclosure battle.
-At best the mortgagor will have the house free and clear.
-But the mortgagor will still owe a huge debt with accrued interest, the house will still need repairs, and the mortgagee’s wallet will be substantially emptier after paying legal fees.
+Now, compare this in your mind to what you would have upon winning a foreclosure battle.
+At best (about as rare as chicken teeth) you will have the house free and clear.
+But most likely you will still owe a huge debt with accrued interest, the house will still need repairs, and your wallet will feel substantially emptier after paying legal fees.

-Mortgage Attack believes only a fool would defend against foreclosure of a valid mortgage AND fail to attack the lender and agents after competently examining the mortgage for evidences of torts, breaches, and errors.
+Mortgage Attack believes only a fool would defend against foreclosure of a valid mortgage without bothering to get the mortgage examined and going on the attack against the lender and agents who hurt him through torts, breaches, and errors.